philipptrenz/ChurchTools-Facts-Reporter/README.md

 # ChurchTools Facts Reporter

 This app provides an easy way to report facts about events in ChurchTools.
-The software is based on [Electron](http://electronjs.org) and can be used cross-platform on Windows, MacOS as well as Linux.
+The software is based on [Electron](http://electronjs.org) and can be used cross-platform on Windows, MacOS and Linux.

 ## Install